-Level of Service Measurements and Targets Council's intended Level of Service is to: Library services are welcoming and provide a space for social interaction and learning.
-Performance measure Customer rating of library facilitates.
-How we will measure HappyOrNot Customer Surveys 2022/23 results: 82% overall.
-This consists of: 86% of 616 responses at Te Matapihi 81% of 783 responses at Taihape 82% of 2845 responses at Marton Library.
-Years 1-3 Customer Satisfaction Index (provided via the HappyOrNot system): Years 4-10 • 90% accreditation.
-Performance measure The number of library outreach activities and events delivered How we will measure Number of activities and events delivered.
-2022/23 results: • Marton Library 10+ per month Bulls Library 10+ per month Taihape Library 5+ per month.
-Years 1-3 5 per year for each library.
-Years 4-10 Council's intended Level of Service is to: Ensure competency in discharging Civil Defence responsibilities.
-Performance measure Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises.
-How we will measure a.
-Self-assessment of responsiveness and recovery following activation of the Emergency Operations Centre. b.
-Number of civil defence exercises undertaken.
-2022/23 results: Achieved.
-Years 1-3 (a) Calf acceptant undertaken and responded to within form months of Engagency Operations Conting at the stift of Years 4-10 (a) Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation.
-Years 1-3 (b) At least one exercise undertaken each year.
-Years 4-10 (b)
+Level of Service Measurements and Targets Council's intended Level of Service is to: Library services are welcoming and provide a space for social interaction and learning Performance measure Customer rating of library facilitates How we will measure HappyOrNot Customer Surveys 2022/23 results: 82% overall.
+This consists of: 86% of 616 responses at Te Matapihi 81% of 783 responses at Taihape 82% of 2845 responses at Marton Library Years 1-3 Customer Satisfaction Index (provided via the HappyOrNot system): Years 4-10 • 90% creditation Performance measure The number of library outreach activities and events delivered How we will measure Number of activities and events delivered.
+2022/23 results: • Marton Library 10+ per month Bulls Library 10+ per month Taihape Library 5+ per month Years 1-3 E por year for each library Years 4-10 5 per year for each library Council's intended Level of Service is to: Ensure competency in discharging Civil Defence responsibilities Performance measure Timing of self-assessment when the Emergency Operations Centre is activated and of continued civil defence training exercises How we will measure a.
+Self-assessment of responsiveness and recovery following activation of the Emergency Operations Centre b.
+Number of civil defence exercises undertaken 2022/23 results: Achieved Years 1-3 (a) Salf accessment undertaken and recognised to within four menths of Emergency Operations Centre activation Years 4-10 (a) Self-assessment undertaken and responded to within four months of Emergency Operations Centre activation Years 1-3 (b) At least one exercise undertaken each year Years 4-10 (b) Actions one exercise diffuertaken each year